 Before dad moved in, I had trouble controlling my grocery budget.
 The worst thing was that I couldn’t pinpoint what I was doing wrong.
 It felt like money just fell out during every grocery check out.
 I even went out of my way to shop at discount grocers!
 I always thought I was doing so good and getting these awesome deals but when my husband and I tallied it up at the end of the month, I was always $100 over budget!

 I did the shopping and cooking, my husband did the excel sheet bookkeeping.
 I would look at the numbers he put in and go:

 “That HAS to be incorrect.
 I shopped at Grocery Outlet and Dollar General this month to cut costs.
 What am I doing wrong?”

 It was embarrassing.

-This all seems natural to him since he has done it his entire life.
-I always wondered how my family survived on minimum wage living in San Francisco, playground of the rich, without going bankrupt.
+I always wondered how my family survived on minimum wage living in San Francisco, California – playground of the rich, without going bankrupt.

 Background on Dad